Adjectives: Making Everything More Interesting

 A thesaurus is your friend!
 Use one to find an adjective list and stop using the same tired words over and over.
 You can also check your word choice using EasyBib.

 If you don’t have adjectives 100% nailed down just yet, or are still finding it difficult to answer the question ‘what are adjectives?’, don’t worry.
 Grammar is one of the most challenging aspects of the English language to learn, and it’s a long road to mastery.
-This guide is here to help you along your way, along with others such as our research and interjection pages.
+This guide is here to help you along your way, along with others such as our research paper and interjection pages.

 An EasyBib Plus subscription comes with a useful online tool for checking grammar.
 If you want to try it before subscribing, simply upload your paper or essay for a free review with up to 5 grammar suggestions.
 An EasyBib Plus subscription also allows you to check for information that may need a citation, and offers tools and resources to help you create an MLA annotated bibliography, MLA works cited, and MLA in-text citation.